2006 Silver Gelatin Print Announcement

 In my own work I have gradually (over the past 15 years) adopted these new approaches to the medium as digital tools and materials have continued to advance and improve.
 And I have concluded that the technology has now finally progressed to the point that both the physical and aesthetic qualities I strive to achieve in my own work can now be fully met, without compromise, using digital tools and materials.
 As a direct result of ongoing changes in the medium, and my own choices, I have not used a film-based camera since 2003, and the most recent conventional enlargement made from my film-based negative archive was produced in 1995.

-In 1996, I began to produce silver gelatin prints using a Hybrid Contact Printing Process.
+Beginning in 1996 (through 2005) I produced silver gelatin prints using a Hybrid Contact Printing Process.
 That process employed the use of both conventional and digital tools and involved three separate steps, as follows:

 Step 1- A high resolution digital scan would be made from the original film negative (using an Imacon 949 Flextite film scanner).